osm-search/Nominatim/docs/develop/Database-Layout.md

 ### Import tables

 OSM data is initially imported using [osm2pgsql](https://osm2pgsql.org).
-Nominatim uses its own data output style 'gazetteer', which differs from the output style created for map rendering.
+Nominatim uses a custom flex style to create the initial import tables.

 The import process creates the following tables: